Juan Soto: 2018 season: Rookie season

 On June 21, he started as the cleanup hitter for the first time in the major leagues, against the Baltimore Orioles.
 He doubled home the winning run in a 4–2 victory.
-Soto's first multi-home run game came on June 13, 2018, against the New York Yankees, and he repeated the feat on June 29, 2018, at Citizens Bank Park against the Philadelphia Phillies, tallying two home runs, four hits, and five RBIs as the Nationals defeated the Phillies 17–7.
-Soto had another multi-home run game against the Phillies on September 11, 2018, going 3-for-4 with four RBIs in the second game of a doubleheader.
+Soto's first multi-home run game came on June 13 against the Yankees, and he repeated the feat on June 29, at Citizens Bank Park against the Philadelphia Phillies, tallying two home runs, four hits, and five RBIs as the Nationals defeated the Phillies 17–7.
+Soto had another multi-home run game against the Phillies on September 11, going 3-for-4 with four RBIs in the second game of a doubleheader.
 On September 16, Soto became the youngest player to steal 3 bases in a game, breaking Rickey Henderson's mark of 20 years, 241 days by accomplishing the feat at 19 years, 326 days.

-In 2018, Soto slashed .292/.406/.517 with 79 walks (10th in the NL), 22 home runs, and 70 RBIs in 414 at-bats, and was the youngest player in the NL.
-He was named NL Rookie of the Month in June, July, and September, becoming the 6th player to win the award 3 or more times.
+In 2018, Soto slashed .292/.406/.517 with 79 walks, 22 home runs, and 70 RBIs in 494 plate appearances and was the youngest player in the NL.
+He was named the NL Rookie of the Month in June, July, and September, becoming the sixth player to win the award 3 or more times.
 Soto set many MLB teenage records during the season, including the most walks by a teenager (79), most multi-homer games by a teenager (3), highest OBP by a teenager (.406), and highest OPS by a teenager (.923).
-His 22 homers tied him with then-teammate Bryce Harper for 2nd most home runs by a teenager and he became the only teenager to walk more than 60 times in a season and post an on-base percentage over .400.
-He finished second in voting for NL Rookie of the Year to Braves outfielder Ronald Acuña Jr., becoming the only 3-time Rookie of the Month winner to not win the Rookie of the Year award.
+His 22 homers tied him with then-teammate Bryce Harper for 2nd most home runs by a teenager and he became the only teenager to walk more than 60 times in a season and post an OBP over .400.
+He finished second in voting for NL Rookie of the Year to Atlanta Braves outfielder Ronald Acuña Jr., becoming the only 3-time Rookie of the Month winner to not win the Rookie of the Year award.

-After the season, Soto was selected to the MLB All-Stars Team for the 2018 MLB Japan All-Star Series.
+After the season, Soto was selected to the MLB All-Star Team for the 2018 MLB Japan All-Star Series.